Hvar island is set just off the Dalmatian coast of Croatia in the Adriatic Sea.

 Getting to Hvar Island

-There is a yacht marina named Riva in Hvar Town, or a number of other places you could stop offshore.
+There is a yacht marina named Riva in Hvar Town or several other places you could stop offshore.

-Most of the visitors coming to Hvar will arrive on the ferry from the mainland.
+Most visitors to Hvar will arrive on the ferry from the mainland.

 There are two options – the slower car ferry takes around two hours and arrives near the ancient town of Stari Grad, or the faster hydrofoil service that takes about an hour and arrives at Hvar Town.